BabbleSim/ext_nRF_hw_models/docs/GPIO.md

 You can find information about their limitations and approximations in [the source files](../src/HW_models/NRF_GPIO.c).

-These are the modeled ports and their mapping to indexes used in these models:

-* 52822
-    * P0: 0
-    * P1: 1
-* 5340 NOTE: The Net and App cores ports are mapped to different/separate simulated ports/pins, unlike in real HW where they are connected to the same physical pins.
-    * Net core P0: 0
-    * Net core P1: 1
-    * App core P0: 2
-    * App core P1: 3
-* 54L15
-    * P0 (LP domain): 0
-    * P1 (Per domain): 1
-    * P2 (MCU domain): 2

 Note that as of today these models:
 * Consider the output drivers to have 0 impedance: The drive is instantaneous.
 * Do not allow outputs drivers to be in a tristate mode (an output can be disconnected, but not